 Similar to the Spring Couplets, the fu character is a calligraphy work written on red paper with black ink.
 Interestingly, people usually pasted fu upside down on doors or windows.

 "fu" (福 fú) means "good fortune", the word for "upside-down" (倒 dào) is a homophone of "arrive" (到dào) in Chinese.
 Pasting the fu upside down means good fortune is coming.

 The pictures of door gods are traditional decorations pasted on the main door of a house.
 In ancient times, Chinese families used paired doors, so the door gods always appear in pairs.
 People believe door gods can protect against evil spirits and bless the family living inside.

 There are many different types of legends about the door gods, so the images of door gods vary in different areas.
 The most popular pair is Guan Yu and Zhang Fei (from Romance of the Three Kingdoms

 6. New Year Paintings

 New Year painting is a kind of colorful decoration used during the Chinese New Year.
-It usually draws with images expressing good wishes of healthy children and secular life.
-Printed with bright and warm colors, new year paintings always make people feel happy.
+It usually draws images expressing good wishes for healthy children and secular life.
+Printed with bright and warm colors, new year's paintings always make people feel happy.